 Intervention

-- Interventions supporting healthier snack foods and beverages sold or offered in school aim to provide healthier foods and beverages that will be consumed by students, limit access to less healthy foods and beverages, or both.
-Interventions must include one or more of the following components:
+Interventions supporting healthier snack foods and beverages aim to provide healthier foods and beverages that will be consumed by students, limit access to less healthy foods and beverages, or both.
+Interventions must include one or more of:

-- Policies that require foods and beverages sold during the school day, outside of school meal programs, meet established nutritional standards or guidelines.
+- Policies requiring competitive foods and beverages sold during the school day meet nutritional standards

-- Celebration rules or policies that encourage healthy foods and beverages be served during classroom celebrations, parties, and special events
+- Celebration rules encouraging healthy foods and beverages at classroom events

-- Rules or policies that encourage nonfood items as alternative rewards for academic achievement
+- Policies encouraging nonfood rewards for academic achievement

-- Physical activity interventions engage students in physical activity each day.
-Interventions must include one or more of the following components:
+Physical activity interventions engage students in physical activity each day.
+Interventions must include one or more of:

-- Physical education classes that engage students in physical activity
+- Physical education classes engaging students in physical activity

 About The Systematic Review